Free Things to Do that the Whole Family Will Enjoy!

 Kadie the Cow

-Kadie the Cow is a reminder of the dairy farm, Kinnett Farms, that once stood where now Best Buy stands.
+Kadie the Cow is a reminder of the dairy farm, Kinnett Farms.
+You can now see the larger-than-life cow at the Best Buy store, renamed to Bebe, but still Kadie to those that knew her.

 Black Heritage Trail